 In this section we combine the Pair characterisation, proposed in [2], with the new reachability tests presented in Section 4.
 In this new framework, a potential deadlock is a pair candidate that meets our new reachability tests.

 Definition 16.
 Let S be a supercombinator machine and $(S, \Sigma, \Delta, \hat{s})$ its induced LTS.
-A snapshot $s \in S$ is a deadlock candidate iff the following predicate holds: deadlock_candidate(s) \hat{s} pair_candidate(s) \wedge reachable ${S}^{C}(s)$ \wedge reachable ${S}^{C}(s)$ \wedge reachable ${S}^{C}(s)$
+A snapshot $s \in S$ is a deadlock candidate if and only if the following predicate holds: